oz-code/OzCodeDemo/OzCodeDemo/02.Search/README.md

 ![Exception](Resources/exception.png)

 Oh no!
-This means that a MEF failured occured, because we mistakingly registered two or more different services under the same interface.
+This means that a MEF failure occured, because we mistakingly registered two or more different services under the same interface.
 And so, when we ask MEF to give us an interface that implements the `ITestComponent` interface, MEF doesn't know which implementation to give us!

 Since we want to break execution when the exception is thrown we have two options - either use Visual Studio's built in exception settings dialog, or simply press the "Break on all CLR excetions" button: